-Friends don't let friends apt-update in Dockerfiles
+Friends Don't Let Friends apt-update in Dockerfiles

 One common anti-pattern that keeps popping up is the use of package updates in Dockerfiles.
 A simple search on github.com reveals 1M+ results!
 Can we do better?

-The issue when
+The issue

-you include apt-get update in your Dockerfile or Containerfile, you’re essentially telling Docker to fetch the latest package information every time you build your image, what this means in practice:
+essentially telling Docker to fetch the latest package information every

 - You’re increasing the build time unnecessarily.